captn3m0/codechef/_problems/easy/GCD2.md

 ---
-languages_supported:
-    - NA
-title: GCD2
-category: NA
-old_version: true
-problem_code: GCD2
-tags:
-    - NA
-layout: problem
+{"languages_supported":{"0":"NA"},"title":"GCD2","category":"NA","old_version":true,"problem_code":"GCD2","tags":{"0":"NA"},"layout":"problem"}
 ---

-###  All submissions for this problem are available.
+<h3> All submissions for this problem are available. </h3><p>

 Frank explained its friend Felman the algorithm of Euclides to calculate the GCD of two numbers.
 Then Felman implements it algorithm

 <pre>
 int gcd(int a, int b)